geosem42/laravel-reddit/README.md

 2. composer install
 3. php artisan migrate

-Open AuthServiceProvider.php and add the following method to top of your class
+Open AuthServiceProvider.php and add the import the following into top of your class
 ```php
 use Illuminate\Auth\Access\Gate;
 use Illuminate\Contracts\Auth\Access\Gate as GateContract;